-The Rotary Club of The Pantiles predominantly supports causes local to its base area but, in addition, also supports the Kids Out Programme and, via another charity, various schemes in Uganda.
+The Rotary Club of The Pantiles predominantly supports causes local in its base area of Tunbridge Wells but, in addition, also supports the Kids Out Programme and, via another charity, various schemes in Uganda.
 The Club is part of a global network of 1.2 million neighbours, friends, leaders, and problem-solvers who come together to make positive, lasting change in communities at home and abroad.

 Solving real problems takes real commitment and vision.
 For more than 110 years, Rotary members have used their passion, energy, and intelligence to take action on sustainable projects.
 From literacy and peace to water and health, we are always working to better our world, and we stay committed to the end.
 As a member of the Rotary Club you have an opportunity to give something back, to give help and hope to those less fortunate locally and beyond.